mjibrower/articulate-example/README.md

 # articulate-example
-An example of an Articulate Storyline project (hopefully)
+An example of an Articulate Storyline project (hopefully).
+Assuming I can use Github at work, which I probably can't.